This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 During migrations, FinOps teams can track and report on actual vs forecasted spend.
 Engaging FinOps teams early can help ensure chargeback is processed against the cost center where the budget is allocated.
 FinOps teams can generate forecasts using predictive models to understand variance against plan.
 Insights generated by a FinOps team should inform ITFM/TBM of the migration progress and notify key stakeholders of misalignments (budget, scope, timelines).

 Post-migration, FinOps teams will engage with migrations stakeholders on optimization recommendations and begin deploying commitment strategies against stable workloads.
-While FinOps team will now focus on efficiency of the new workloads now running on Cloud; ITFM/TBM should be engaging in these post-migration conversations to begin on-prem asset housekeeping and tracking datacenter retirements.
+While FinOps team will now focus on efficiency of the new workloads now running on Cloud; ITFM/TBM should be engaging in these post-migration conversations to begin on-premises asset housekeeping and tracking datacenter retirements.

 In Conclusion